aadelaa11/LegalToolkit/README.md

 - Automated Letter of Demand drafting generator including the ability to customise tone, negotiation options, or the inclusion of interest/fees specific to your state jurisdiction
 - AI Predictive Legal Analysis of claim including strengths/weaknesses and recovery potential
 - Australian contract law assessment with precedent case references
 - Downloadable Word document reports for Letter of Demand and Legal Analysis
+- AI-powered Q&A chatbot function allowing user to ask questions about the documents that have been uploaded or the legal analysis
 - Integrated deadline calculator to estimate when the debtor is expected to pay the stipulated debt